- Joining the pension

 What does this mean for you?Pension flexibility

-Everyone 55 and over will have control over how they take money from their pension from 6 April 2015.
+Everyone 55 and over has control over how they take money from their pension.

 Your payment choicesHow much should you pay?

 It's up to you - as long as you meet any minimums set.
 But remember, paying in a little bit more now could make a big difference when you retire.

 You've worked hard all your life to get to this point, so it makes sense to get the most from your pension with a little preparation and planning.
 There's lots of helpful information right here, including a step by step guide to help you figure out what you should do when.

 Your pension is normally a long term investment and you usually can't withdraw money until the age of 55 (may be subject to change).
 As with any investment, the value can go up or down and may be worth less than what was paid in.